 “Foolish,” he mutters, tasting salt and rain on his tongue.
 “Stupid Took.
 Why do you keep making trouble?”

 Bilbo knows berating his mother’s blood won’t make him feel any better, but it’s cold, and he’s lonely, and his own chatter is a far better alternative, than thinking about what he’s just done.
-Exactly why he thought running away before Thorin woke up, was a good idea, he can’t explain.
+Exactly why he thought running away before Thorin woke up was a good idea, he can’t explain.
 It was a very in-the-moment-decision on his part.
 Usually he’s very good at those (see escaping Mirkwood and his showdown with Gollum as examples, please) but not this time he can admit.
 He’s well aware why he did it, though.

 You would steal from me?

 “Ugh,” he sobs.
 “Stupid, stupid Took.
 Couldn’t you have found something else than a king to fall in love with?
 Or maybe just one less stubborn and hardheaded?”
 Bilbo stops walking and turns his head to the pouring sky.
-He tries to stop crying as well, but it shows to be an impossible task, so instead he starts talking again.
+He tries to stop crying as well, but it shows to be an impossible task, so instead he takes up talking again.
 “And just so you’re aware, stealing isn’t usually the best way to win someone’s heart.
 Normally people find that quite rude.
-Even if you do it to save them.”
+Even if you did do it to save them.”

 “You shouldn’t worry,” Balin had said, kind smile ceaseless on his lips.
 He’d kept his eyes on Bilbo’s, so he didn’t notice the hobbit nudging a filled sack under his bed with a foot.
 “Thorin was sick.
 He will understand why you did it.”